-34 Government Decree No. 314/2005.
+&lt;sup>34 Government Decree No. 314/2005.
 (XII.
 25.) on environmental impact assessment and integrated permits.

-- liquid manure, dung water and return flow can only be stored in insulated, leakproof tanks and basins (as opposed to the former case, liquid manure should not be even partially desiccated); - the storage space should be enough for at least 4 month-amount of liquid manure, dung water and return flow; - facilities serving both manure and liquid manure should be equipped with leakage detectors and adequate monitoring systems.
+the storage space should be enough for at least 4 month-amount of liquid manure, dung water and return flow;

+facilities serving both manure and liquid manure should be equipped with leakage detectors and adequate monitoring systems.